 A reader stores details of data to import, including any required authentication.
 Select one of the major cloud providers: Amazon, Google and Microsoft.

 Select from one of the Cloud providers.

 Complete the reader properties for the selected cloud provider.
-To access Path, click .
+Additional Paths can be added by clicking the .
 Properties marked with an

 * are required.